cortal-insight/cortal-insight-about-us/README.md

 * That's why we're here—to share our journey, insights, and solutions with you.

 ## Our vision
 We are working on revolutionizing data management to spark innovation and democratize AI technology.
-We truly beleive in a better future by pushing the boundaries of technology and innovation.
+We truly believe in a better future by pushing the boundaries of technology and innovation.

 ## License